hashicorp/terraform/website/source/docs/providers/aws/r/rds_cluster.html.markdown

   instances in the DB cluster can be created in
 * `backup_retention_period` - (Optional) The days to retain backups for.
 Default 1
+* `preferred_backup_window` - (Optional) The daily time range during which automated backups are created if automated backups are enabled using the BackupRetentionPeriod parameter.
+Default: A 30-minute window selected at random from an 8-hour block of time per region. e.g. 04:00-09:00
+* `preferred_maintenance_window` - (Optional) The weekly time range during which system maintenance can occur, in (UTC) e.g. wed:04:00-wed:04:30
 * `port` - (Optional) The port on which the DB accepts connections
 * `vpc_security_group_ids` - (Optional) List of VPC security groups to associate with the Cluster
 * `apply_immediately` - (Optional) Specifies whether any cluster modifications
      are applied immediately, or during the next maintenance window.
 Default is `false`.
 See [Amazon RDS Documentation for more information.](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html)
+* `db_subnet_group_name` - (Optional) A DB subnet group to associate with this DB instance.

 ## Attributes Reference